Cacti/plugin_syslog/README.md

 *.* >localhost,my_database,my_user,my_password;cacti_syslog
 ```

-for centos/rhel systems you will all need to install the rsyslog-mysql package
+For CentOS/RHEL systems you will all need to install the rsyslog-mysql package

 ```
 yum install rsyslog-mysql